 The Public Service sector's developmental and transformative role in South Africa is significant.
 If Government is to address the economic, employment and social development challenges facing our country, the capability of the state must encompass skilled public servants.
 The Economic Reconstruction and Recovery Plan (ERRP) seeks to actively change the economy towards growth.
 This requires an active and immediate adaptation by parts of the post school education and training (PSET) system.
 PSETA has responded to the ERRP through the Skills Strategy's ten interventions.
 PSETA's ERRP implementation in the sector is includes the funding of training interventions and providing work-based experience for the youth which play an important role in providing opportunities to enter the labour market.
-The PSETA is at the frontier of capacity development efforts for the Public Service sector in making contribution into the ERRP.
-Effective human resource planning in the Public Service sector provides the required strategic direction to ensure that the development of human capital in the sector is adequate, appropriate and of high quality.
+The PSETA is at the frontier of capacity development efforts for the Public Service sector provides the required strategic direction to ensure that the development of human capital in the sector is adequate, appropriate and of high quality.